Lewn/blog_os/blog/post/2015-11-15-allocating-frames.md

 This allows us to create another, more advanced frame allocator in the future.

 ### The Allocator
 Now we can put everything together and create the actual frame allocator.
-Therefor we create a `src/memory/area_frame_allocator.rs` submodule.
+Therefore we create a `src/memory/area_frame_allocator.rs` submodule.
 The allocator struct looks like this:

 ```rust
 use memory::{Frame, FrameAllocator};